SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::

-    If you assign a different value to a property within its own ``willSet`` method, your new value will be overwritten as soon as ``willSet`` finishes.
+    If you assign a different value to a property within its own ``willSet`` method, your value will be overwritten as soon as ``willSet`` finishes.
-    The property's value will always be set to the original new value once ``willSet`` completes, regardless of what you do within the ``willSet`` method yourself.
+    The property's value will always be updated to the originally-intended value once ``willSet`` completes, regardless of what you do within the ``willSet`` method yourself.

-    Conversely, if you assign a new value to a property within its own ``didSet`` method, the new value that you assign will replace the one that was just set.
+    Conversely, if you assign a new value to a property within its own ``didSet`` method, the new value that you assign *will* replace the one that was just set.

 .. note::